-Tall perennials add vertical interest and height to your garden—and return year after year.
+Tall perennials add vertical interest and height to your borders and flower beds—and return year after year.
 Flowers that grow on tall stalks add a level to your borders, for example.
-They bring colors, flowers, foliage and texture to borders and flower beds, but they also do it at eye level!
+Their varied colors, eclectic foliage and flowers larger than your own head form beautiful harmonies that do not go unnoticed in the garden.

 Why You Should Use Tall Perennials in Your Garden?